FluxML/Flux.jl/docs/src/models/overview.md

 ## Step 4 - Evaluate the model on test data

-Now, let's verify the predictions:
+Now, let's evaluate the predictions by comparing them to the true outputs in `y_test`:

 ```
 julia> model(x_test)